feijaouk/antoniocloud.com/docs/training/online-learning-websites.md

 base_url: /training/
 ---

-- for AWS training check my other page (aws-online-training)[aws-online-training]
+- for AWS training check my other page [aws-online-training](aws-online-training)

 I will continue to update this webpage.